 The two dispensaries Qualcan has agreed to buy at this point are small and not terribly meaningful (or profitable), and there are dozens of similar dispensaries just in Las Vegas, to say nothing of the gigantic Planet 13 Superstore that’s set up as a “destination” for marijuana and is trying to add nightclubs and restaurants to its business.

-The theoretical Convention Center Drive facility “Concept” Qualcan has talked about (and left off their final offering, though it’s still the core of the big NICI sales pitch) did indeed sound impressive, and the concept for that dispensary could end up making it larger than Planet 13 and in a higher-traffic area, but we also don’t even have any idea whether it’s anything more than a concept, whether they have even a tangential connection to that land, or whether a huge marijuana dispensary across the street from the flagship convention center would be approved.
+The theoretical Convention Center Drive facility “Concept” Qualcan has talked about (and left off their final offering, though it’s still the core of the big NICI sales pitch) did indeed sound impressive as a concept, and those initial “plans” could have ended up making it larger than Planet 13 and in a higher-traffic area, but we also don’t even have any idea whether it’s anything more than a concept, whether they have even a tangential connection to that land, or whether a huge marijuana dispensary across the street from the flagship convention center would be approved.
 Everything since their initial filing back in February has served to push that Convention Center “concept” and any other large (and probably equally “conceptual”) projects further out of the limelight, and if you were starting with just their actual SEC filing and their most recent investor deck you would never have heard of any of that — according to the latest filings, it’s just those two small dispensaries, the conditional approval for two more licenses in Nevada, and their existing cultivation facility that are worthy of focus, with “Sapphire” the only item in the “future potential projects” column. it’s only this NICI promo that’s still selling the Convention Center Mega-Resort idea.

 For me, if I were